vksachin2018/Cryptography---19CS412-classical-techqniques/README.md

 # Cryptography---19CS412-classical-techqniques

-# Hill Cipher
+# Caeser Cipher
-Hill Cipher using with different key values
+Caeser Cipher using with different key values

 # AIM:

-To develop a simple C program to implement Hill Cipher.
+To encrypt and decrypt the given message by using Ceaser Cipher encryption algorithm.

 ## DESIGN STEPS:

 ### Step 1:

-Design of Hill Cipher algorithnm
+Design of Caeser Cipher algorithnm

 ### Step 2: